 I called my dad last Father’s Day, and he told me a long, pointless story about his car trouble.
 I told him I loved him when we said goodbye, and he didn’t say it back.
 I hung up smiling.
 This is how my dad is.
 He doesn’t know how to express himself in a way that reflects a normal amount of affection; it’s always nothing or everything at once.
-It’s like he shuffles between being his mother and embodying his father.
+Not spectrum but a binary.

 On this Father’s Day, all I can focus on is a feeling that I have probably suppressed for too many years.
 It’s not really about my dad.
 At least, not in his capacity as my dad.
-It occurs to me that he was only in his 20s when he lost his father—the grandfather I never knew and will never meet.
+I’m thinking about who he was before me.
+He didn’t lead the easiest life.
+He was only in his 20s when he lost his father—the grandfather I never knew and will never meet.
 When I was young, I knew him only from the small black-and-white photo that sat in a frame on my grandmother’s dresser.
 I sometimes wonder, to this day, what my father’s relationship with his mother would look like if they hadn’t lost my grandfather so early.
 I sometimes wonder if he was like the jovial glue that held two salty people together.

 I’ll never know the answer.

 My dad has a habit of repeating himself.
 It’s how his brain works, and I understand that.
 It’s how mine works, too.
 He has told me the same few stories about my grandfather more times than I can remember.
 His favorite to recount, I think, was about the time he received a call from a family friend to pick up his incapacitated father.
 My dad always talked about riding his scooter to the house, finding his father unconscious but smiling on the floor.
 He carried him back home, shocked at how tiny and light the man was.